beckym223/manual_work/E6_long_edited.md

 costs and conflicts arising from the eco- nomic and social displacements which accompany growth.
 We could not, for
-20For example, in its 1979 Economic Report of the President, the Council of Economic Advisors estimated the current trend rate of advance of labor productivity in the national economy at 1.5 percent a year, corre- sponding to 1.75 percent in the private sector, which is little more than half the postwar pace.
-In its 1980 Report, moreover, the Council writes: "Since the aver- age rate of increase during the past 6 years has been below that figure [of 1.5 percent], the trend rate of increase [in the national economy] may very well be still lower, perhaps 1 percent" (p.
-88).
-For further discussion and other projections, see Fabricant (pp.  63 ff.).

 ### ---Economics-1981-0-14.txt---